nylen/node-web-media-player/README.md

 This application allows you to control a simple media player via a web interface.
 I wrote it so that I could play video files on my Raspberry Pi.

 Yes, it's ugly, and just barely functional.
-Also it really needs to use templates instead of terrible inline butchered HTML.
 I might fix that in the future.

 ## Getting started